EndPointCorp/end-point-blog/2009/09/14/tests-are-contracts-not-blank-checks.html.md

 end
 ```

 I had been trying to determine the essential attributes of the class (e.g., what are the minimal elements of this class? should I have a base class, then sub-class it for the various differences, or should I have only a single class that contains everything I need?)

 As a result of the speculative nature of the development, my tests only included a few of the attributes.

-What's wrong with that?
+What’s wrong with that?

 On the surface, there is nothing technically wrong with skipping accessor tests: after all, testing each accessor individually is really testing Ruby, not the code I wrote.
-Another excuse I made is that testing each individually is very non-DRY - the testing code itself has lots of duplication.
+Another excuse I made is that testing each individually is very non-DRY—​the testing code itself has lots of duplication.

 The problem is that the set of tests should be considered a contract between the class writer and the outside world.
-By not including the correct and complete list of accessors, I left out important information;  it's a check, already signed by the class developer, but with the amount left blank.
+By not including the correct and complete list of accessors, I left out important information; it’s a check, already signed by the class developer, but with the amount left blank.

-I've seen some code solve the non-DRY-ness problem like the following:
+I’ve seen some code solve the non-DRY-ness problem like the following:

 ```ruby
 class Soldier